-- 39. Defendant William Bresnahan, who is Caucasian, was the Managing Deputy Commissioner of the Department of Water Management.
+- 39. William Bresnahan, who is Caucasian, was the Managing Deputy Commissioner of the Department of Water Management.
 Bresnahan was a Chicago Police Officer with no experience in the provision of water or sewer services at the time he was named to this position.
-Bresnahan harbored racist views of African-Americans from this time as a Chicago police officer and carried those views with him into has role at the Water Department. - 40.
-Defendant John Pope, who is Caucasian, was and is a Deputy

-Commissioner of the Department of Water Management.
+Bresnahan harbored racist views of AfricanAmericans from his time as a Chicago police officer and carried those views with him into his role at the Water Department. - 40.
+John Pope, who is Caucasian, was and is a Deputy Commissioner of the Department of Water Management.
 Pope was the alderman of the 10th Ward and a political ally of Emanuel.
 After Pope lost a bid for reelection, he was hired into the Water Department.
 Pope also had no prior experience in the provision of municipal water or sewer services. - 41.
-Defendant Alan Stark, who is Caucasian, was and is a Deputy Commissioner of the Department of Water Management. - 42.
-Defendant Joseph Lynch, who is Caucasian, was and is the Chief Operating Engineer of the Department of Water Management. - 43.
-Defendants Murphy, Bresnahan, Pope Stark, and Lynch are referred to herein as the "Individual Defendants".
+Alan Stark, who is Caucasian, was a Deputy Commissioner of the Department of Water Management. - 42.
+Joseph Lynch, who is Caucasian, was the Chief Operating Engineer of the Department of Water Management. - 43.
+[INTENTIONALLY OMITTED] - 44.
+Murphy, Bresnahan, Pope, Stark and Lynch are or were at relevant times employees of the City of Chicago and acted or purported to act under color of law.